Policygenius content follows strict guidelines for editorial accuracy and integrity. Learn about oureditorial standards

 These items affect the cost of your policy.
 If you have a strict definition of insurance with a long benefit period and high benefit amount, that will raise the price.
 Together with the elimination policy, these factors determine how much your long-term disability policy costs.

-In the end, there are more important things to worry about when it comes to long-term disability insurance than the probationary period (which remember, doesn’t exist).
+In the end, there are more important things to worry about when it comes to long-term disability insurance than the probationary period.
 The elimination period is the real key to determining when your benefits start, and it should be part of your search when protecting your income — and your family.